ashpynov/AnyFSE/README.md

 Please note: that AnyFSE work only when it is selected as home application in Settings->Gaming->Full screen experience.

 > [!IMPORTANT]
-> As soon as package should be signed to be selectable as full screen home application, and I have not ability to got code signin certificate from trusted authorities.
-So I had to use self-signed certificate.
+> During installation of the package is should be signed.
+I have not ability to got code signin certificate from trusted authorities.
+So I had to use self-signed certificate during instalation.
-> Installer will add it to trusted authorities section automatically.
+> Installer will add it to trusted authorities section automatically and then will remove it.
-> If you would like to revoke it:
+> If something goes wrong and installation process was not complete, feel free to check and delete certificate manually.
 > 1. Run Certlm.msc.
 > 2. Open Trusted Root Certification Authorities -> Certificates
 > 3. Find "DDCC7751-898D-4BC9-B80C-4AA73E5D5762" (Artem Shpynov Code signin) certificate -> press right mouse button -> Delete